Pinaki82/Tulu-C-IDE/README.md

 ![LspInstallServerRust](https://user-images.githubusercontent.com/16861933/193664089-40a8f2a2-1f15-4524-9c7e-c758e8a4365d.gif)

 The LSP will be installed.
 Do not expect autocompletion for Rust source files from [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git) at the moment.
 Autocompletion for Rust source files will be provided by [coc.nvim](https://github.com/neoclide/coc.nvim.git).
 Nevertheless, for C/C++, [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git) exceeds all expectations.

+2) Using a CARGO project:

+[vim-lsp](https://github.com/prabirshrestha/vim-lsp.git) works fine if it finds that the code is managed by the native build environment CARGO.
+In fact, CARGO managed code files when loaded into GVim will be dealt with [vim-lsp](https://github.com/prabirshrestha/vim-lsp.git).

+We will see how we can create a CARGO project later.
+CARGO will be used as a build tool and package manger here, with essentially the same code.
+It's an extra advantage.

 Test your setup before throwing in some fancy code.